-The SciFi detector [22, 23] consists of scintillating fiber tracking layers between aluminum tanks filled with water.
+The SciFi detector [23, 24] consists of scintillating fiber tracking layers between aluminum tanks filled with water.
 A schematic diagram is included in Fig. 2.
 There are a total of twenty 240 cm x 240 cm wide tracking layers, each of which consists of fibers oriented to give the particle location in the horizontal and vertical direction.
 These fibers are glued, one layer on each side, to a honeycomb panel which is 260 cm square.
 The distance between two tracking layers is 9 cm.
 Between the first and the twentieth layer are nineteen layers of aluminum tanks whose walls are 0.18 cm thick with an interior thickness 6 cm filled with water.

-FIG. 2: A schematic diagram of the SciFi detector.
+FIG. 2: [Low resolution figure for easier printing of draft.]
+A schematic diagram of the SciFi detector.